Isabella Buscemi Flaunts Amazing Figure In Skimpy Bikini For Sizzling New Bang Energy Video

 “You have a great and perfect body,” a fourth fan proclaimed.

-The model has taken to social media to share a number of images of her body this past week.
-On September 4, she wowed fans once more after she posted an image of herself in a skimpy blue bikini while hanging out inside of a cave, as previously reported by The Inquisitr.
-That snapshot received more than 48,000 likes from users.
+The model has taken to social media to share a number of images of her body this week.
+On September 4, she wowed fans once more after she posted an image of herself in a skimpy blue bikini while hanging out inside a cave, as previously reported by The Inquisitr.
+That snapshot has received more than 48,000 likes.